cgfm/Beszel-HASS/INSTALL.md

 2. You should see:
    - Integration listed as configured
    - One device per monitored system
+   - Additional devices for Docker containers (if enabled)
    - Multiple entities per device (CPU, Memory, Disk, etc.)

 ### View Entities